yeganathan18/yeganathan.me/README.md

 I have built 2-3 portfolio websites in the past with plan of writing personal blogs regularly, but I failed 😿

-This time, coming back powerful than before 😎 and while in search of a good minimalistic design for my personal blog I found [Andreas's website](https://twitter/chronark_).
-Luckily it was an open source project, so I created an independent fork of [chronark/chronark.com](https://github.com/chronark) to adopt my own tastes.
+This time, coming back powerful than before 😎 and while in search of a good minimalistic design for my personal blog I found [chronark/chronark.com](https://github.com/chronark)

+Luckily it was an open source project, so I created an independent fork of it to adopt my own tastes.

 ## New Changes